In 10% Happier author Dan Harris shares his journey into meditation and mindfulness, and how it helped him improve his life.

 Ego Is The Voice In Your Head

 Dan Harris says that ego is the voice in our head.
-No in the psychotic terms, but as the normal voice we all have that comments on our actions and behavior.
+No in psychotic terms, but as the normal voice, we all have that comments on our actions and behavior.

-The voice for example that tells you “I’m too tired to go out”.
+The voice for example tells you “I’m too tired to go out”.

 But the author also expands on the notion of ego.
 He says it’s also what makes you check the fridge when you’re not actually hungry, and what makes you check your email -or your Facebook feed- a hundred times a day.

 All these ego-driven actions do not do anything to make you happier.

 And by learning to control the ego we can all become a bit happier.